cihai/cihai/doc/lore/2017/spec.rst

 -------------------------

-The `SQLAlchemy` data backend used, which for SQLite, also includes the file path used to store the sqlite file, is customizable.
+The `SQLAlchemy` data backend used, which for SQLite, also includes the file path used to store the SQLite file, is customizable.

 .. _XDG Specification: https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html